TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L2228/driverlib/adc12_single_conversion_vref_external/README.md

 The following example configures ADC0 to trigger single conversion by software and turn on LED1 if ADC > 0.5*(external vref).
 Otherwise, LED1 remains off.

-This examples configure ADC12 instance to use internal voltage reference.
+This examples configure ADC12 instance to use external voltage reference.
 ## Peripherals & Pin Assignments

 | Peripheral | Pin | Function |